bcomnes/node-handbook/README.md

 - Prototypal Inheritance
 - Functional Inheritance
 - Talking about the bad and awful parts of js is straightforward and interesting.
+- Setting the expectation of critical understanding and critique of different aspects of Javascript.

 ### JSTGP:The bad parts